SimonCropp/Argon/docs/SerializationAttributes.md

  * JsonPropertyAttribute indicates that a property should be serialized when member serialization is set to opt-in.
  * It includes non-public properties in serialization and deserialization.
  * It can be used to customize type name, reference, null, and default value handling for the property value.
- * It can be used to customize the `Argon.Serialization.NamingStrategy` of the serialized property name.
+ * It can be used to customize the `Argon.NamingStrategy` of the serialized property name.
  * It can be used to customize the property's collection items JsonConverter, type name handling, and reference handling.

 The DataMemberAttribute can be used as a substitute for JsonPropertyAttribute.